7 min read · Cost

 Key takeaways

-- Sequencing across 3-7 years is normal
+- Sequencing across three to seven years is normal; worst-condition buildings go first.

 FAQ